 - a.
-The only contributing isotope was Cesium-137. - all waste packages were at the maximum contact dose rate down in Table 2-1. - The statility was assumed to contain the waste generated in six months, based on the generation rates given in Table 2-1.
+The only contributing isotope was Cesium-137. - b.
+All waste packages were at the maximum contact dose rate given in Table 2-1. - c.
+The facility was assumed to contain the waste generated in six months, based on the generation rates given in Table 2-1.

-The resulting dose at the outer fence surrounding the ISMSF and outside the switchyard enclosive is calculated to be less than 0.6 mrem/hr.
+The resulting dose at the outer fence surrounding the ISWSF and outside the switchyard enclosure is calculated to be less than 0.6 mrem/hr.
 These dose rates have been determined to be less than 0.6 mrem/hr based on the information presented in Table 2-1.
-In order to allow for deviations from this list, a arrangement of packages in the ISMSF is significantly altered to ensure that the dose rate at any given point outside the restricted area does not exceed 0.6 mrem/hr.
+In order to allow for deviations from this list, a radiation survey will be performed whenever the quantity or arrangement of packages in the ISWSF is significantly altered to ensure that the dose rate at any given point outside the restricted area does not exceed 0.6 mrem/hr.